epologee/EEEInjector/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Project directory first.
+To test the example project; clone the repo, and run `pod install` from the Project directory first.

-## Requirements

 ## Installation